Volkswagen joins other carmakers in new Spain investments

-MADRID German carmaker Volkswagen (VOWG_p.DE) said on Wednesday it will invest 785 million euros in a plant in northern Spain over the next five years, the third carmaker in recent months to boost investment in the recession-hit country.
+MADRID Jan 23 German carmaker Volkswagen said on Wednesday it will invest 785 million euros ($1 billion) in a plant in northern Spain over the next five years, the third carmaker in recent months to boost investment in the recession-hit country.

 Spain's government has applauded the new investments, saying they are the result of a labour market reform that makes the country more competitive for businesses and also makes it cheaper for companies to hire and fire employees.

-Renault (RENA.PA) said in November it was hiring 1,300 new people for its Spanish plants.
-A month earlier Ford (F.N) said it was closing its plant in Belgium and moving production to Spain.
+Renault said in November it was hiring 1,300 new people for its Spanish plants.
+A month earlier Ford said it was closing its plant in Belgium and moving production to Spain.

 "A large part of the 785 million euros investment will go to prepare installations for manufacturing the next generations of Polo and its substitute in the future," Volkswagen said in a statement.